ampproject/amphtml/extensions/amp-geo/amp-geo.md

 Note: It's possible that an IP address with country information in the WHOIS database will not have country information in amp-geo.

-The `amp-geo` component `amp-geo` provides CSS, `amp-bind` and variable substitution interfaces.
+The `amp-geo` component provides CSS, `amp-bind` and variable substitution interfaces.

 ### Generated CSS classes
-If no configuration is provided the `amp-iso-country-XX` class  is applied to the `body` element, where 'XX' is replaced by the ISO country code or with the value 'unknown'.
+If the `amp-iso-country-XX` class is applied to the `body` element, where 'XX' is replaced by the ISO country code or with the value 'unknown'.

-Configuring groups of country codes via the “ISOCountryCodes” key allows selection by groups of countries.
+Optionally, configuring groups of country codes via the “ISOCountryCodes” key allows selection by groups of countries.

 ```html
 <amp-geo>